axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-28-even-more-questions.markdown

 </div>

 <h1></h1>
  <p>The questions were about hiring.
-I tried to explain that my preference is that they&rsquo;d be no hiring, per se.
+I tried to explain that my preference is that there&rsquo;d be no hiring, per se.
 The <span class="_paradigm">Radical</span> system is set up for that.
 But to no avail,</p>
   <div class='_center'>
    <table class='_h2table'>
     <tr>